Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Netflix US server BrowsecVPN

-Browsec doesn’t have a desktop version of its app.
-It’s only available for iOs, Android, Firefox, Opera, and Chrome.
-The latter three versions are only an extension.
+An important limitation to note: Browsec still doesn’t have a desktop application.
+It’s only available for iOS, Android, and as browser extensions for Firefox, Edge, Opera, and Chrome.

-This means that if you want to use Browsec to access Netflix, you’re going to have to use your browser to do it.
+This means that if you want to use Browsec to access streaming services, you’re limited to doing so through your browser, not through dedicated streaming apps on desktop systems.

 5. Military-Grade Encryption

-Their IPsec default isn’t as strong as OpenVPN, but is significantly more secure than older protocols like PPTP.
+Their IPsec implementation isn’t as versatile as OpenVPN, but it provides solid security and is significantly more secure than older protocols like PPTP.

-Browsec’s browser extensions use HTTP Proxy.
-Its lightweight nature makes it easier to access and retains the same level of encryption as a TLS protocol.
+Browsec’s browser extensions use HTTP Proxy over TLS.
+Its lightweight nature makes it faster while maintaining security through the TLS encryption layer.

 customer support browsecVPN